 Having installed new CCTV security cameras for your home or office, you have an opportunity to view CCTV cameras on a phone or laptop from any location.
-The same concept is true during IP PBX installation so that the head office telephone system can be accessed by the branch office.
+Remotely monitor CCTV from anywhere through port forwarding.
+The same concept is true with IP PBX installation in order for the head office telephone system to be accessible by the branch office.
 The knowledge of how to configure port forwarding on the TP-link router will come in handy.

 To configure port forwarding on router basically helps in opening specific ports so that the router will allow outside traffic to pass through them.
 TP-Link routers normally allow port forwarding to be effected from the virtual servers’ page.